Resurrection Day (novel)

-Resurrection Day is a novel written by Brendan DuBois in 1999.
-In its alternate history, the Cuban Missile Crisis escalated to a full-scale war, the Soviet Union is devastated, and the United States has been reduced to a third-rate power that relies on the United Kingdom for aid.
+Resurrection Day is a 1999 novel written by Brendan DuBois.
+In its alternate history, the Cuban Missile Crisis escalated into a full-scale war, the Soviet Union is devastated, and the United States has been reduced to a third-rate power that relies on the United Kingdom for aid.
 The novel won the Sidewise Award for Alternate History that year.

 Plot

-Set in the aftermath of a nuclear war between the Soviet Union and the United States, the book chronicles the investigations of Carl Landry, a reporter for the Boston Globe.
+Set in the aftermath of a nuclear war between the Soviet Union and the United States, the book chronicles the investigations of Carl Landry, a reporter for The Boston Globe.
 As the story unfolds, Carl attempts to uncover the events leading up to the war and to run from those who would have the truth buried.

 The story begins in 1972, ten years after a nuclear war between the Americans and the Soviets, which was precipitated by the Cuban Missile Crisis.

-Washington, DC; New York City; Omaha; San Diego; Miami; and other US cities, principally those surrounding military bases, have been destroyed, damaged, or rendered uninhabitable by Soviet nuclear attacks.
+Washington, D.C.; New York City; Omaha; San Diego; Miami; and other US cities, principally those surrounding military bases, have been destroyed, damaged, or rendered uninhabitable by Soviet nuclear attacks.
 Philadelphia is now the capital of the United States.
-Although the Mexican-born US President George W. Romney is nominally in office, the country is effectively under martial law.
+Although the Mexican-born President George W. Romney is nominally in office, the country is effectively under martial law.
 The Soviets have been utterly devastated by American nuclear strikes.
 Cuba is an atomic ruin, with Spain responsible for relief efforts to aid what is left of the island's population.

 One consequence of the war is that the US embroilment in Vietnam is abruptly curtailed.
 US military personnel in South Vietnam and the rest of the world are withdrawn to stabilize the US in the aftermath of the Soviet missile and air strikes.
 The People's Republic of China has also collapsed, with numerous regional warlords waging a civil war against one another.

 US nuclear strikes on the Soviets led to the collapse of the Warsaw Pact and to the release of a massive fallout cloud over much of Asia that kills millions of those who survived the destruction of the Soviets.
 As a consequence, the US has become a pariah in the eyes of much of the world.
 Many governments regard members of the US Air Force as war criminals, and its servicemen are advised not to travel abroad.
 After the 1962 war, nearly all the remaining countries of the globe have renounced possession of nuclear weapons.
 The US alone retained an atomic arsenal.